Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems

 We summarize our findings in Figure~\ref{figure-times} using the performance profile \cite{dolamore02:mp} in which relative times are ranked.
 The profile is built using the data given in Appendix~\ref{sec:detailed numerical experiments}.

 We did not expect any of the methods tested to be an overall winner, and indeed this is the case.
-Clearly, the factorization-free method {\tt GLTR} is frequently very effective, particularly when factorization is a significant overhead.
-But we were encouraged to see that {\tt TREK} performs well in other cases, and the requirement of a single factorization often proves decisive when compared to the multi-factorization approach used by {\tt TRS}.\footnote{{\tt TRS} also failed in three cases because the shifted matrix $A + \sigma I$ became too close to singularity to progress.}
+Clearly, the factorization-free method {\tt GLTR} is frequently very effective, particularly when factorization is a significant overhead and the initial radius is small.
+But we were encouraged to see that {\tt TREK} performs well in other cases, and the requirement of a single factorization often proves decisive when compared to the multi-factorization approach used by {\tt TRS}.\footnote{{\tt TRS} also failed in six cases because the shifted matrix $A + \sigma I$ became too close to singularity to progress.} Significantly, and as predicted in the motivating justification in Section~\ref{manifoild-approximation-section}, the left-hand figure in Figure~\ref{figure-times} seems to indicate that including $A^{-k} b$ terms in the approximating subspace is advantageous when $\Delta$ is large (i.e., $\sigma$ is closer to $\sigmamin$).